lightning-js/blits/docs/plugins/text-to-speech-announcer.md

 ## Custom announcement messages

-Furthermore it's possible to speak out custom messages anywhere in your App logic, for example when a component receives focus, as a reaction to user input, or to announce error messages when an remote API call fails.
+Furthermore, it's possible to speak out custom messages anywhere in your App logic, for example when a component receives focus, as a reaction to user input, or to announce error messages when a remote API call fails.

 Each component in Blits has a `this.$announcer.speak()` available, which accepts `string` of a message to be announced.